Joseph Kony: United States

-A force reconnaissance Marine goes over threat detection methods with a group of Ugandan soldiers, 28 February.
+A force reconnaissance US Marine goes over threat detection methods with a group of Ugandan soldiers, February 2012.
 Special Purpose Marine Air Ground Task Force 12 sent a small team of Marines into Uganda on 3 February to train Ugandan forces for the fight against al-Shabaab in Somalia and the hunt for Joseph Kony and the Lord’s resistance army.

 After the September 11 attacks, the United States designated the LRA a terrorist group.
 In August 2008, the US Department of State declared Kony a Specially Designated Global Terrorist pursuant to Executive Order 13224, a designation that carries financial and other penalties.
 In November 2008, U.S. President George W. Bush signed the directive to the United States Africa Command to provide financial and logistical assistance to the Ugandan government during the unsuccessful 2008–2009 Garamba offensive, code-named Operation Lightning Thunder.

 No U.S. troops were directly involved.
 17 U.S. advisers and analysts provided intelligence, equipment, and fuel to Ugandan military counterparts.
 The offensive pushed Kony from his jungle camp, but he was not captured.
 One hundred children were rescued.

 In May 2010, U.S. President Barack Obama signed into law the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act, legislation aimed at stopping Kony and the LRA.
 The bill passed unanimously in the United States Senate on 11 March.
 On 12 May 2010, a motion to suspend the rules and pass the bill was agreed to by voice vote (two-thirds being in the affirmative) in the House of Representatives.
 In November 2010, Obama delivered a strategy document to Congress asking for more funding to disarm Kony and the LRA.

 In October 2011, Obama authorized the deployment of approximately 100 combat-equipped U.S. troops to central Africa.
 Their goal is to help regional forces remove Kony and senior LRA leaders from the battlefield.
 In a letter to Congress, Obama wrote: "Although the U.S. forces are combat-equipped, they will only be providing information, advice, and assistance to partner nation forces, and they will not themselves engage LRA forces unless necessary for self-defense".

-On 3 April 2013, the Obama administration offered rewards of up to US$5 million for information leading to the arrest, transfer, or conviction of Kony, Ongwen, and Odhiambo.
-On 24 March 2014, the U.S. announced it would deploy at least four CV-22 Ospreys and refueling planes, and 150 Air Force special forces personnel to assist in the capture of Kony.
+In April 2013, the Obama administration offered rewards of up to US$5 million for information leading to the arrest, transfer, or conviction of Kony, Ongwen, and Odhiambo.
+In March 2014, the U.S. announced it would deploy at least four CV-22 Ospreys and refueling planes, and 150 Air Force special forces personnel to assist in the capture of Kony.